Every New Movie You Can Stream Early While Theaters Are Closed

 Frozen II

-Disney delivered a blessing to parents and caretakers who were venturing "into the unknown" amid widespread school closings by releasing the Frozen sequel -- starring Kristen Bell, Idina Menzel, Josh Gad, Jonathan Groff and more -- on their streaming service three months early.
+Disney delivered a blessing to parents and caretakers who were venturing "into the unknown" by releasing the Frozen sequel -- starring Kristen Bell, Idina Menzel and more -- on their streaming service three months early.

 How to watch: Frozen and Frozen II are both streaming onDisney+.